LBMC/qY2H-Affinity-Ladder/README.md

 *<span style="color:teal">4 Perform an analysis</span>*
 -
-When clicking on `Start analysis`, the program prompts you the analysis configuration window.
+When clicking on `Start analysis`, the program displays the analysis configuration window.
 You need first to select the folder where all your files (for one single experiment) are stored.

 The program will automatically find all `.fcs` files present in this folder and display them in the analysis settings interface.